afroisalreadyinu/practical-ansible-intro/readme.md

-# The expletive-laden guide to Ansible
+# A Practical Guide to Ansible

-Before the swearing starts, the why and the how:

-**Why another Ansible guide?** Because Ansible is a great tool, the existing tutorials overcomplicate the matters, and I need a better way to learn it.
+Why another Ansible guide?
+Because Ansible is a great tool, but the existing tutorials overcomplicate the matters, and I need a better way to learn it.

-**Why so immature?** Because I hate anything and everything remotely related to system administration, and need a vent.
-Also, I'm immature.

-From here on, tons of swearing, so if it's not your thing, try one of the other Ansible tutorials.

-## What the fuck is Ansible?
+## What is Ansible?

 It's a provisioning tool.
 That is, it does stuff on computers that you want to repeat regularly.
 Its strenghts are:

-* It does not need any extra shit installed on the remote computer.
+* It does not need any extra software installed on the remote computer.

 * It's fast.

-* And most importantly: *It's idem-fucking-potent*.
+* And most importantly: *It's idempotent*.

-So, what the freaking fuck is idempotent?
+So, what is idempotent?
 It means that Ansible is sort-of, kind-of clever enough to figure out that whatever crap you ask it to do, is actually not necessary, since nothing would change.
-So you want to copy a fucking file from one place to another?
+So you want to copy a file from one place to another?
 No need to do so, it's already there.
 Start some processes?
 They are already running, nothing to do, move on.

 ## How the fuck do I install it?